Juneau Snowfall Totals & Accumulation Averages

 When Juneau Has Its First & Last Snowfalls

-The first snowfall of winter for Juneau usually arrives in November.
-In rare years, October also gets some snow.
+The first snowfall of winter for Juneau usually arrives in November or October.

-The season's last snowfall typically happens in March.
-Every three or four years, it keeps snowing until April.
+The season's last snowfall typically happens in March or sometimes April.

 Juneau is normally free of snow every year from May to September.